About the landscape levy

 What is the landscape levy?

-The landscape levy is paid by people who live in the region to help fund the work needed to protect and enhance the environment and encourage sustainable use of the region’s landscape.
+The landscape levy is paid by people who live in the region to help fund the work needed to protect and enhance the regional landscape and encourage sustainable use of the region’s natural resources.

 What is the landscape levy used for?